2DGD-F0TH/2DGD_F0TH/chapters/099_Appendices/097_Tools.md

 ### MilkyTracker {.unnumbered .unlisted}

-MilkyTracker is an editor for tracker files, Amiga-style that takes a lot of inspiration from FastTracker II, it has a lot of functionality, it's well-documented and the community is active.o
+MilkyTracker is an editor for tracker files that takes a lot of inspiration from FastTracker II, it has a lot of functionality, it's well-documented and the community is active.o

 <https://milkytracker.titandemo.org/>